charithe/kafka-junit/README.md

 }
 ```

 `kafkaRule.readMessages()` and `kafkaRule.readStringMessages()` will block for 5 seconds until all expected messages are read.
-A `java.util.concurrent.TimeoutException` will be thrown if not all the messages can be retrieved from the topic:
+A `java.util.concurrent.TimeoutException` will be thrown if not all the expected messages can be retrieved from the topic:

 ```java
 @Test(expected=TimeoutException.class)